This isn’t what you expected.

 Does it feel like your thoughts are going a mile a minute and you can’t stop them from spinning?

-Are you experiencing scary, intrusive thoughts of something bad happening?
+Are you experiencing scary, intrusive thoughts of something bad happening to your baby or you doing something awful?

 Do you feel like you’re constantly thinking about everything that needs to get done and it’s hard to sit down?